When you were little, were you afraid of the dark?

 I have a confession to make: I still am.

 My fear of the dark proved to be a serious problem in college.
-Photojournalism majors tend to spend a lot of time with the lights out.
+Photojournalism students tend to spend a lot of time with the lights out.
 (Insert inappropriate joke here.)
 I spent the majority of my day in the color photo darkroom, which lacks even a red safety light.

 Why is the dark so scary?
 Because we can’t see what’s there.
 And fear of the unknown is the greatest fear of all.